remix-run/meetup-guides/running-a-successful-meetup.md

 # Running a Successful Meetup

+Wanting to start a new meetup?
+Be sure to read [Starting a New Remix Meetup](./starting-a-new-meetup.md) first and then come back to this guide.

 As a Remix Meetup organizer, you're empowered and responsible to run your meetup as you see fit.
 Cater your meetup to your attendees, city, and culture.

 There's no "Remix Meetup" formula you have to follow.
 Many successful meetups incorporate these 4 elements elements: